whowgames/documentation/API/documentation.md

 Getting started
 ===============

 The Whow API is based on open standards, such as JSON, so you can use any language of choice to access the Whow API.
 So far we do not have any official framework that helps you connect your application to our API.
-However it is a goal of us to have frameworks for several languages that will help you connect your application to the Whow API.

 It is crucial that all of your requests to the Whow API are sent from a server.
 If you send requests from a client your key pair can be hijacked and used to manipulate critical user data.
 More on this topic can be found within the Authentication chapter in this documentation.